PSP-Archive/ARK-4/README.md

 - Anything else disables the plugin

 You can use the following keywords to tell ARK when the plugin loads:
-- all/always: if either of these keywords are used, the plugin will always load.
+- `all/always`: if either of these keywords are used, the plugin will always load.
-- umd: plugin should only load on retail games (UMD/ISO/PSN).
+- `umd`: plugin should only load on retail games (UMD/ISO/PSN).
-- homebrew: plugin should only load on homebrews.
+- `homebrew`: plugin should only load on homebrews.
-- game: plugin can load on both retail games and homebrews.
+- `game`: plugin can load on both retail games and homebrews.
-- pops: plugin only loads in PSX games.
+- `pops`: plugin only loads in PSX games.
-- vsh: plugin only loads in the XMB.
+- `vsh`: plugin only loads in the XMB.
-- game ID: if you specify a game ID (i.e. SLUS000000), then the plugin will only load on that game.
+- `game ID`: if you specify a game ID (i.e. `SLUS000000`), then the plugin will only load on that game.

 You can also disable a plugin on certain games where they might be problematic.
 To do so, just add a disable line for the specific game ID after the enable line.